GPII/universal/README.md

 The above `snapset` preferences safes and GPII keys are:

-1. loaded into the production and the staging CouchDB in cloud environments.
+1. loaded into production and staging CouchDB instances in cloud environments.
-2. loaded into the PouchDB when GPII runs locally, regardless of which configuration is used.
+2. loaded into a local CouchDB instance when GPII runs locally, regardless of which configuration is used.

-The above `user` preferences are loaded into the local PouchDB for running GPII integration tests.
+The above `user` preferences are loaded into the local CouchDB for running GPII integration tests.

 The preferences in `%gpii-universal/tests/data/preferences/` are converted into `user` preferences:

 * `%gpii-universal/build/tests/dbData/user/gpiiKeys.json`
 * `%gpii-universal/build/tests/dbData/user/prefsSafes.json`

-These `user` preferences and the above `snapset` preferences are used with a PouchDB when GPII runs in a development configuration.
+These `user` preferences and the above `snapset` preferences are used with CouchDB when GPII runs in a development configuration.

-When any preferences file in either one of the two source directories (`%gpii-universaluniversal/testData/preferences/` or `%gpii-universal/tests/data/preferences/`) are modified, running `npm run postinstall` will generate gpiiKeys.json and prefsSafes.json files, whose contents are structured for loading into PouchDB/CouchDB.
+When any preferences file in either one of the two source directories (`%gpii-universaluniversal/testData/preferences/` or `%gpii-universal/tests/data/preferences/`) are modified, running `npm run postinstall` will generate gpiiKeys.json and prefsSafes.json files, whose contents are structured for loading into CouchDB.
 This step is needed for any preferences modifications that are to be applied to GPII.

 ### Running browser tests